 - Create a family group to budget together

 Wally is a budgeting app that emphasizes building savings and staying organized.
-Use the Wally app to create a flexible budget that can adjust to your budgeting needs.
+Use Wally to create a flexible budget, adjustable to your budgeting needs.
 You can view your progress toward paying off debt or saving up for a specific goal.
-You can also connect your bank account and view all your spending across various categories.
+Connect your bank account to view all your spending across various categories.

-Our favorite feature of Wally, which makes it perfect for couples, is the ability to create groups to share finances with family, friends, roommates and more.
-You can sync accounts and see a consolidated view of joint credit cards, savings and loan accounts.
-You can also group budgets so that multiple individuals can work together toward a shared goal.
+Our favorite feature of Wally, which makes it perfect for couples, is the ability to create groups to share finances with family, friends, roommates and others.
+Sync accounts for a consolidated view of joint credit cards, savings and loan accounts.
+You can also group budgets so multiple individuals can work together toward a shared goal.

 5. Mint: Best Free Budget App